• Skip to primary navigation

 Hoi An Old Town is a UNESCO world heritage site, with many beautiful historic buildings.

-To visit these historic buildings, you need to buy a Hoi An Old Town entrance ticket (120.000VND) at one of the ticket booths spread around town.
+To visit these historic buildings, you need to buy a Hoi An Old Town admission ticket at one of the ticket booths spread around town.

 The ticket gives you entrance to five historic buildings.
 There are 22 sights listed on the heritage map (you’ll get one of these when purchasing the ticket) so choose carefully.

-• The Fukian Assembly Hall (also called Phuc Kien, pictured above)
+• The Fujian Assembly Hall (also called Phuoc Kien)

 • The Japanese Covered Bridge